Law Firm in India

 5 Peer to Peer Lending Platforms (NBFC-P2P) An NBFC conducting the business of a peer-to-peer lending platform, majorly IT driven.
 100%

-6 Infrastructure Finance Company (IFC) An NBFC that deploys at least 75% of its total assets in infrastructure loans.
+6 Infrastructure Finance Company (IFC) An NBFC that employs a minimum of 75% of its total assets in infrastructure loans.

 Minimum net owned fund INR 300 crores.